-You may be able simply to replace the sample file, which is delivered with the release materials, with your current TMF configuration file.
-For more information on anything that may affect changes in your configuration file, see the README file.
+You might be able simply to replace the sample file, which is delivered with the release materials, with your current TMF configuration file.
+For more information on anything that might affect changes in your configuration file, see the README file.

 Note: When you have completed the TMF installation, you must configure TMF prior to using it.
-For information on configuring TMF, see the IRIX TMF Administrator's Guide.
+For information on configuring TMF, see the TMF Administrator's Guide.

-- 4. Be sure mediad, the movable media daemon, is not accessing the same devices as TMF.
+- 4. Ensure mediad, the movable media daemon, is not accessing the same devices as TMF.
 Using mediad with the same devices causes error messages to be generated in the SYSLOG file. - 5.
-Make sure TMF is not executing before beginning the installation process.
+Ensure TMF is not executing before beginning the installation process.

-4.2 TMF Directory Structure
+3.2 TMF Directory Structure